 A Chronograph Watch Explained

 In simple, a chronograph watch is a stopwatch function built into the movement.
 The mechanism measures elapsed time and can be used in all sorts of professional and daily activities.

 Although the emergence of cell phones with a stopwatch function has diminished the utility of a chronograph, it’s still a helpful feature for many wearers.
 Chronographs are purposeful in the aviation industry, racing, diving, and other walks of life.

 Distinguishing a chronograph from other types of watches is rather easy because of the small round sub-dials.
 A typical chronograph timepiece has two or three miniature dials with a separate second, minute, and hour hand.
 Original second hand can be either on the primary dial or in one of the sub-dials.

 The stopwatch functions through two pushers at two and four o’clock on either side of the crown.
 By pressing them, you can start, stop, and reset the measurement.

 You’ll find a visual explanation from the following image, where the watch features a tachymeter and a stopwatch’s second hand on the primary dial.

 Don’t mix chronographs with chronometers!
 Quite often people talk about chronometers when they actually mean chronographs.
-A chronometer is an accurate and certified mechanical watch, which can also feature a chronograph but are not the same things.
+A chronometer is an accurate and certified mechanical watch, which can also feature a chronograph but is not the same thing.

 The story behind the birth and emergence of chronographs is far from a dull necessity of a regular Joe’s wish to measure random time intervals.
 It consists of a king, a stargazer, and a brand of Breitling.